pfreixes/python-amqp-pycones/slides.rst

 Python meet AMQP
 ================

-Python has a mature and a wide ecosystem of drivers that implement the AMQP protocol to be used your Python code.
+Python has a mature and a wide ecosystem of drivers that implement the AMQP protocol.
-Some of them and its main charateristics are:
+Some of them and its main characteristics are:

-* `Celery`_ Distributed Task Queue that was initially implemented over AMQP to then become a *bloatware* sofware.
-Other pieces of sofware such as **librabbitmq**, **kombu** born thanks to Celery and by the same author `Ask`_
+* `Celery`_ Distributed Task Queue with steroids.
+Was initially implemented only over AMQP but became a *bloated* software.
+Other pieces of software such as **librabbitmq** or **kombu** were born thanks to Celery and by the same author `Ask`_
-* `Pika`_ implemets both asyncronour and syncronous pattern.
-Luckly several people has continued its development.
+* `Pika`_ Implements both asynchronous and synchronous pattern.
+Luckily several people has continued its development.
-* `txAMQP`_ driver for Twisted.
-Asycronous pattern.
+* `txAMQP`_ Driver for Twisted.
+Asynchronous pattern.
-* `rabbitpy`_ the new kid of `Gavin M Roy`_.
+* `rabbitpy`_ The new kid of `Gavin M Roy`_.
 He launches it as a main developer of *Pika* may be exhausted with the multi pattern compatibility of Pika.
-* *librabbitmq*, *amqp-lib*, *pyamqp*
+Only thread-safe implementation.
+* `py-amqplib`_ Implementation of the 0.8 specification.
+Currently not being developed.
+* `py-amqp`_ Fork from py-amqplib, created by `Ask`_ and the Celery project.
+* `librabbitmq`_ Python bindings to rabbitmq-c, created by `Ask`_ and the Celery project.

 .. _Celery : https://github.com/celery/celery
 .. _Pika : https://github.com/pika/pika